 You can find out about my local campaigns across the Esher and Walton constituency here.
 I am also regularly asked what national priorities I stand for.
 You can read my regular commentary on national debates on my blog, here.
-My top ten priorities for a better Britain are:
+But, to give you a flavour, my top six priorities for a better Britain are:

 I want lower taxes and less red tape, so Britain creates jobs and prosperity in a competitive world.
 You can read my 2013 report, Ease the Squeeze - Tax Cutting Priorities in an Age of Austerity here, and a column I wrote on the report here.